 |Gilling had a modest goods yard on the 'up' side of the line with four sidings, one serving coal drops behind the 'up' platform, one passing through a brick built goods warehouse and two serving the cattle dock, There was also a crane at the east end of the goods shed and a weighbridge and weigh office.
 There was also a timber build good warehouse adjacent to the

-Although closed to passengers in 1953 the station saw regular passenger use 27th July 1964 with a range of excursion trains using the station, these included shopping, ramblers and football excursions, Sunday school outings to Scarborough and the usual enthusiasts excursions.
-The last passenger train was one of the Sunday school excursions.
+Although closed to passengers in 1953 the station saw regular passenger use with a range of excursion trains using the station, these included shopping, ramblers and football excursions, Sunday school outings to Scarborough, Ampleforth College specials at the beginning and end of each term and the usual enthusiasts excursions.
+The last passenger train on 27th July 1964 was one of the Sunday school excursions.

 BRIEF HISTORY OF THE THIRSK & MALTON RAILWAY (INCLUDING GILLING - PICKERING)